Ekumen-OS/ar4/README.md

 ./docker/run.sh --build
 ```

-## Build the packages and run the simulation
+## Build the packages and run the gazebo simulation

 Build the packages